TSA plans for summer travel rush

 More people are traveling, and the summer rush hasn’t even started yet.

-AAA officials are predicting 60 percent more people will travel this year than last year — that’s about 37 million people — almost to pre-pandemic numbers.
+AAA officials are predicting 60% more people will travel this year than last year — that’s about 37 million people — almost to pre-pandemic numbers.

 On Memorial Day alone, nearly 2.5 million people will board a plane.
 That’s why TSA officials say they’re rolling out a new plan to put more TSA screeners in bigger, busier airports.